SeanDorff/Sean-Dorff-s-Audio-Visualizer/README.md

 # Controls
 Use WSAD and Space/Shift to move around or up and down.
 The mouse controls your viewing direction.
 Use F to toggle fullscreen mode on or off.
+Use R to toggle star display on or off.
 Press Esc to quit the program.

 # Used NuGet packages